What is Payment21®?

 How often do you settle payments to merchants?

-The payout cycle begins instantly and can be specified to meet your requirements.
-Settlement payments happen automatically taking your currency settings (digital cash or legal tender) and the settings of your customizable payout cycle into account.
-Settlement payments in legal tender involve a step-by-step exchange process as required and permitted by law.
+The settlement cycle begins instantly and can be specified to meet your requirements.
+Settlement payments happen automatically taking your currency settings and the frequency settings of your settlement cycle into account.

-The available payout cycles for legal tender are “daily” or “just-in-time” depending on the merchant's transaction volume and chosen subscription plan.
+The available settlement cycles for legal tender are “daily” or “just-in-time” depending on the merchant's transaction volume and chosen payment plan.

-Payment21® collects and deposits all payments processed from the previous payout cycle directly to your local Bitcoin wallet or to your bank account or in accordance with your settlement preferences.
+Payment21® collects and deposits all payments processed from the previous settlement cycle directly to your bank account or in accordance with your settlement preferences.